Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Threats to Validity

 \textbf{Internal Validity} includes threats related to the methods and processes of the study.
 First, at AFAS, as we developed the metric, the chatbot also evolved.
 The implication is that our data changes over time, and our analysis set differs from the test set.
 We do not see this as a problem but believe that this ensures our results are transferable across the evolving chatbot configurations.
 Second, our approach hinges on contextual information derived from help documents.
 Any missing, outdated, or incorrect information relating to the context implies incorrect validation in practice.
 This threat is hard to mitigate, but it will make keeping documentation up-to-date and complete increasingly important for such systems to work.
 Further, our messages are annotated only by a support employee working on them.
 As a result, differences in perspectives will be reflected in rating.
 That being said, since our annotators are topic experts, they likely spot some if not all, mistakes.

 \textbf{External Validity} includes threats to generalizability.
 We propose metrics for two message types and derive insights from AFAS.
 The bigger question is, who can use this work?
 Unlike prior work, our metrics are not linked to the financial sector and can be easily adapted to other fields.
 Replicating our work can be the first step in seeing feasibility.
 And even if our metrics do not apply to a environment, the methodology can inspire the identification of custom metrics.
+While the usability of the metric has not yet been tested by others in real-world settings, we evaluated our recommendations on a manually annotated training set, reflecting how the support team perceives our recommendations.
+In future, we can add our recommendations to the other chatbots to see how it works in practice.